 Our dining hall seats our full school community, over 2 sittings, and each of our tables are of mixed age.
 We encourage full independence during the lunch period.
 Our pupils queue, wait in line and clear up once their meal is complete.
 After lunch, a range of activities are offered for pupils to select.
 These range from a daily sport club to reading club, Lego club, and music club.
+Northcott benefits from a range of high quality resources and varied external learning spaces.
 Our support staff and Well-being Team are integral to our pastoral system and providing effective home/school liaison.